Congress Centrum

 Borgward Hall

-Practical workshop: Skillful use of AI work tools
+Practical workshop: Skilful use of AI work tools

 3.30 pm – 4.30 pm